Q: Are pundits journalists?

 Indeed, pundits generally have self-selecting audiences, or fans even, who seek them out to confirm their own beliefs, however ungrounded in facts they might be.
 Punditry serves to “validate” their beliefs, which is very different from verification.
 This is why pundits can have so much power in the media; the more forceful their convictions, the more people who implicitly agree with those opinions flock to them, thereby cementing their influence.

 Here’s the complicated part: Sometimes the lines blur without warning, and journalists start sounding like pundits.
-This happens all the time on morning news programs, local news and cable television during what’s known as “crosstalk” when the anchors and reporters comment a story and offer their personal take.
+This happens all the time on morning news programs, local news and cable television during what’s known as “crosstalk” when the anchors and reporters comment on a story and offer their personal take.
 It’s usually a brief aside, and then it’s back to reporting the news, but it’s fraught with danger of what we call “foot-in-mouth” disease in the broadcast business.
 Here’s a cringeworthy example of a reporter offering his opinion after a report about President Trump crashing a wedding in Staten Island.

 Credit: Twitter